-Wholesale Sewer System billed revenues for FY 2019 are stable with actual billings at 100% of budget (based on the full fixed monthly charge) through May 2019.
-Billed revenue for FY 2019 was 1.3% higher compared to the same period in FY 2018.
+Wholesale Sewer System billed revenues for FY 2019 are closing as expected with actual billings at 100% of budget (based on the full fixed monthly charge) through June 2019.
+Billed revenue for FY 2019 ended 1.3% higher than yearend revenue for FY 2018.